We are currently looking for new members!

 OTHER THAN OURSELVES (OTO)

 Apart from the structured ways in which we share our lives, many of us share various interests and activities.
 There is a lot of interest in film and music in the house, which sometimes results in combined trips to cinemas or concerts.
-There are also occasional trips to the nearby pub.
+The Coach House has an excellent ‘cinema’!

 A number of us are really keen gardeners.